hasting7/BlackJack/README.md

-Here’s a more detailed README setup to guide your friends through the installation, setup, and playing process:

----

 # Blackjack Game Setup and Installation

 This document provides instructions on how to set up and play the Blackjack game.